Colorado vs Arizona State College Basketball Game Preview

 Colorado is great at home and pathetic on the Arizona state road.

-The Sun Gods are 0-4 away from Tempe since landing the Grand Canyon in mid-December, and Colorado is 10-1 in Boulder this season.
+The Sun Gods are 0-4 away from Tempe since taking down the Grand Canyon in mid-December, and Colorado is 10-1 in Boulder this season.

-ASU has the ability to score and score to take Colorado out of its comfort zone, but the Sun God’s inability to do it all well will be an issue.
+ASU has the ability to score and maintain to take Colorado out of its comfort zone, but the Sun Devils’ inability to do it all will be an issue.
 It will be a fight, but Colorado – the best free throw shooting team in college basketball – will survive on the line.

 Colorado vs Arizona State Prediction, Rekha